 One of Europe’s largest electricity providers, Uniper is a Düsseldorf, Germany-based company that was spun off from global energy leader E.ON in 2016.
 With Europe transitioning to a low-carbon future, Uniper was looking to transform its traditional on-premises IT infrastructure and systems to a more flexible modern environment that would support its corporate strategy to “Empower Energy Evolution.”

 For many companies, transformation poses a fresh set of difficult challenges.
 Damian Bunyan, chief information officer (CIO) of Uniper, says, “As we change from the old world that we used to be in with certain old-world assets and we move into a new world, that requires by its nature a more robust approach to technology.”

 Among the many challenges facing Uniper were transforming existing systems to meet business and market changes, and better align IT with the business.
-The company was also looking to streamline and stabilize IT service management to increase organizational synergies and manage multiple suppliers.
+The company was also looking to streamline and stabilise IT service management to increase organisational synergies and manage multiple suppliers.